Overview

 Feed for as long, or as much, as your baby wants.

-Feed as often as your baby wants, but do not leave your baby more than 3 hours between feeds.
+Feed as often as your baby wants, but do not leave more than 3 hours between feeds in the first 72 hours.

 Express your milk (colostrum)

-If you are breastfeeding and your baby struggles to feed, try to give some expressed breast milk.
-A member of staff will show you how to hand express your milk, or watch the hand expression videos.
+If you are breastfeeding and your baby struggles to feed, try to give them some expressed breast milk.
+We'll show you how to hand express your milk.

-If possible, it is good to have a small amount of expressed milk saved in case your need it later, so try to express a little extra breast milk in between feeds.
+If possible, save a small amount of expressed milk in case your need it later.
+Try to express a little extra breast milk in between feeds.

 Useful information